code-and-effect/effective_trash/README.md

 Restoring only works with the single base object right now.

+`acts_as_trashable include_associated: false` for cheaper trashes that don't to_s every object.

+`acts_as_trashable include_nested: false` will ignore any nested_attributes, but careful you can lose data when true.

 ## Routes

 Visit `/trash`, or `/admin/trash` for an interface to view and restore Trash.